 1. Book non-stop flights.

 Like you needed another reason to book non-stop.
 Flights use the most carbon for take off and landing mean direct flights produce less emissions than connecting flights going the same overall distance.
-So spend that extra $100 on a non-stop flight, the earth (and your future-self when you're not stuck in ATL because you missed your connection) thank you.
+So spend that extra $100 on a non-stop flight, the earth (and your future-self when you're not stuck in ATL because you missed your connection) will thank you.

 2. Opt for E-Tickets Instead of Paper.